jdeboer/ganalytics/vignettes/README.md

 Interact with **Google Analytics** using **R**

-Classes and methods for interactive use of the Google Analytics core reporting, real-time, multi-channel funnel reporting, metadata, configuration management, and Google Tag Manager APIs using R.
+Classes and methods for interactive use of the Google Analytics core reporting, real-time reporting, multi-channel funnel reporting, metadata, configuration management and Google Tag Manager APIs using R.

+The aim of this package is to support R users in defining reporting queries using natural R expressions instead of being concerned about API technical intricacies like query syntax, character code escaping and API limitations.

-This package provides functions for querying the Google Analytics core reporting, real-time, multi-channel funnel and management APIs, as well as the Google Tag Manager API.
-Write methods are also provided for the management and Google Tag Manager APIs so that you can change tag, property or view settings, for example.
-Define reporting queries using natural R expressions instead of being concerned as much about API technical intricacies like query syntax, character code escaping, and API limitations.
+This package provides functions for querying the Google Analytics core reporting, real-time reporting, multi-channel funnel reporting and management APIs, as well as the Google Tag Manager API.
+Write methods are also provided for the Google Analytics Management and Google Tag Manager APIs so that you can, for example, change tag, property or view settings.

 Updates
 -------
+Support for GoogleAnalyticsR integration is now available for segments and table filter objects.
+You can supply these objects to the `google_analytics` function in GoogleAnalyticsR by using `as()`, supplying the appropriate GoogleAnalyticsR class names, which are `"segment_ga4"` for segments and `".filter_clauses_ga4"` for table filters.
+Soon GoogleanalyticsR will implictly coerce ganalytics segments and table filters so that you do not need to explictly coerce using `as()`.

 Many new functions have been provided for writing segmentation expressions:

 * `Segments(...)` - define a list of segments dynamically based on one or more expressions and/or a selection of built-in and/or custom segments by their IDs.